WebDevStudios/constant-contact-forms/readme.txt

 5. Basic Form

 == Changelog ==

+= 2.21.0 =
+* Updated: Temporarily removing the forced disconnection and API key removal, when domain differences are suspected.
+Added logging indicating we got to that point.
+* Updated: Force logging before various logging lines to help ensure we're going to log troubleshooting data.
+* Updated: Wording of connection status in upper right corner for better clarity.
+* Updated: Removed PHP version requirement checks that are now handled by WordPress
+* Added: Reduced potential race conditions with initial authentication process.
+* Added: Token issued, current, and estimated expiration times to status page.
+* Fixed: Conditionally add anniversary details in successful signup log, if anniversary field used.

 = 2.20.0 =
 * Updated: Reduced race conditions that were potentially contributing to connection stability.